mondoohq/docs/docs/mql/resources/aws-pack/aws.rds.snapshot.md

 Amazon RDS snapshot

-The `aws.rds.snapshot` provides fields for assessing the configuration of RDS snapshots.
+The `aws.rds.snapshot` resource provides fields for assessing the configuration of RDS snapshots.
 For usage, read the `aws.rds` resource documentation.

 **Fields**